Just-Do-Stuff/rhcsa-practice-lab/04-operate-running-systems/README.md

 - When changing the default target, confirm you can still log in after a reboot.
 - Always test critical changes while you still have a working session open (for example, a second terminal or console), so you are not locked out.

-Failure to plan boot and service changes is a common reason candidates lose time—or temporarily lose access—on the exam.

 ---